2020-November

 So just do your bit, put on a mask and keep your fucking distance!

-* to put this into some perspective, 40,000 civilians died during the 7 months of the Blitz in WW2 and although the country was at war, the killing of civilians was indiscriminate and the resulting hardships considerable, at no time did people complain that the government edicts of nationwide rationing, curfews, blackouts and gasmask wearing all for the collective good were unwarranted.
+* to put this into some perspective, 40,000 civilians died during the 7 months of the Blitz in WW2 and although the country was at war, the killing of civilians indiscriminate and the resulting hardships considerable, at no time did people complain that the government edicts of nationwide rationing, curfews, blackouts and gasmask wearing all for the collective good were unwarranted.

 So, I'm now a part of the online magazine and curated exhibition space called FLOORR whose stated aim is to 'showcase and interview talented artists from across the world'.
 Unlike most online platforms FLOORR requires that you submit work for review before being accepted as part of their community of 132 artists.
 Go have a look.